-- 13. The classification of Kartvelian ergative markers as demonstratives or definite articles would be maintained by Georgian grammarians for another half-century.
-It was not until 1896 that Schuchardt correctly described the function of the Kartvelian ergative case. - 14.
-According to W. Schulze (p.c.) this is less true of Schiefner's Udi grammar, which drew heavily on unidiomatic texts translated from Russian.
+The classification of Kartvelian ergative markers as demonstratives or definite articles would be maintained by Georgian grammarians for another half-century.
+It was not until 1896 that Schuchardt correctly described the function of the Kartvelian ergative case.

+14 According to W. Schulze (p.c.) this is less true of Schiefner's Udi grammar, which drew heavily on unidiomatic texts translated from Russian.

-sessment by Javaxišvili 1937: 32-34).
-Among Schiefner's achievements was the identification of the ergative as a distinct case (which he labeled "instructiv") and the accurate description of its functions (1854).
+including Georgian, based on sound scientific principles (1965: 168-185; cp. the positive assessment by Javaxišvili 1937: 32-4).
+Among Schiefner's achievements was the identification of the ergative as a distinct case (which he labeled "Instructiv") and the accurate description of its functions (1854).
 In addition to his own work, Schiefner fostered the research of Peter Uslar (1816-1875), who, unlike Schiefner, collected his linguistic data in the Caucasus.
 He was also the first researcher to acquire a familiarity with the grammatical structure as well as lexicon of languages from all three indigenous families.

-Uslar initially came to the region as an officer in the Russian army, and in the Caucasian wars of the late 1830s fought against the very tribes whose languages he would later study.
+Uslar initially came to the region as an officer in the Russian army, and in the Caucasian wars of the late 1830's fought against the very tribes whose languages he would later study.
 His linguistic work began in 1858, when he was commissioned by the Russian authorities to compile a history of the Caucasus.
 Uslar, as did many scholars before him, saw languages as tantamount to historical documents, in that linguistic data could provide clues to the classification of ethnic groups in families (Klimov 1969: 98).
 Each of his grammatical sketches was published under the heading "Ethnography of the Caucasus: Linguistics" (Ètnografija Kavkaza.
-Jazykoznanie), but it should be recalled that Uslar's 'ethnography', like Klaproth's 'philologie ethnographique', was a specifically historical social science, as it would remain through the Soviet period.
+Jazykoznanie), but it should be recalled that Uslar's "ethnography", like Klaproth's "philologie ethnographique", was a specifically historical social science, as it would remain through the Soviet period.
 Following in Schiefner's footsteps, he collected detailed morphological and syntactic data from the native informants he consulted, and he developed practical methods for improving the accuracy of phonological transcription.
 16 Uslar set about his task with a zeal and energy that would have been called Stakhanovite in later times.
 In the decade from 1861-1871, Uslar completed six monographic studies, consisting in grammars of up to 600 pages in length of Abkhaz, Chechen and four Daghestanian languages.
-During the same period, Uslar read up on Kartvelian linguistics, and did some fieldwork on Svan (Čikobava 1955b, 1965: 190-191).
+During the same period, Uslar read up on Kartvelian linguistics, and did some fieldwork on Svan (Čikobava 1955b, 1965: 190-1).
 Intensive fieldwork on so many languages of very different structure in so short a time had its drawbacks, to be sure, and, in letters to Schiefner, Uslar complained of forgetting the details of languages he had once worked on after he began the study of others (Čikobava 1965: 193).
-For all of that, Uslar's descriptive work, along with Schiefner's, made the unwritten
+For all of that, Uslar's descriptive work, along with Schiefner's, made the unwritten languages of the North Caucasus known to the linguistic world.
+A century later, Uslar's "amazingly accurate and complete descriptions of Abkhaz, Chechen, Avar, Lak, Dargwa and Lezgian remain standard reference works" (Kuipers 1963: 318; cp. van den Berg 2005: 147).